 Tuition rates favor in–state residents but still compare favorably with other universities.
 The university assumes applicants hold working teacher licenses prior to applying.
 Those with a 3.0 or better GPA may waive the GRE or MAT.

-The University of Maine is regionally accredited by the New England Association for Schools and Colleges (NEASC).
+University of Maine is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).

 29. North Carolina A&T State University